Approximate information maximization for bandit games

 \subsection{Derivation of the increment for the closed-form expression of entropy}

-First, we stress there is no unique guideline to compute the expected increment of \cref{geSiSappgeneral} and multiple solutions emerge depending on the type of the reward distribution.
+First, we stress there is no unique guideline to compute the expected increment of \cref{geSiSappgeneral}, and multiple solutions emerge depending on the type of the reward distribution.
 In particular, if the reward distribution is continuous, one could integrate the increment as it has been done for Gaussian rewards above.
-But, if the integration can't be rendered analytical, one could approximate the increments by taking discrete reward values of the order of $ \pm \sigma$.
-Similarly, if the reward takes discrete values, the increments are already discrete but asymptotic simplifications or taking the continuous limit can be also considered.
+But, if the integration cannot be solved analytically, one could approximate the increments by taking discrete reward values of the order of $ \pm \sigma$.
+Similarly, if the reward takes discrete values, the increments are already discrete, but asymptotic simplifications or taking the continuous limit can also be considered.

-Finally, if the increment evaluation is discrete or approximated, one could encounter rare cases where the algorithm falls in entrapment scenarios.
-It could occur when the algorithm observes a worse suboptimal arm close to the best empirical already extensively drawn.
-Because the entropy could increase drastically if an arm inversion occurs, the gradient signs may occasionally switch leading the minimization procedure to fail.
+Finally, if the increment evaluation is discrete or approximated, one could encounter rare cases where the algorithm gets trapped.
+It could occur when the algorithm observes a worse suboptimal arm close to the best empirical arm when it has already extensively been drawn.
+Because the entropy could increase drastically if an arm inversion occurs, the gradient signs may occasionally switch, leading to the failure of the minimization procedure.
 To prevent such cases, we change the decision procedure by maximizing the entropy variation rather than its direct minimization.
-An example is given for Bernoulli rewards implementation in the next section.
+An example is given for the implementation of Bernoulli rewards in the next section.